-A: The AFCLC recruits, selects, and on-boards scholars to build and sustain an inventory that exceeds 1 percent of the Active Duty force.
-The annual selection target is 400 LEAP scholars per year based on Air Force Senior Language Authority (SLA) guidance.
+A: The AFCLC recruits, selects, and on-boards scholars with the objective of building and sustaining an inventory that exceeds one percent of the Active Duty force.
+The annual selection target is 400 LEAP scholars per year based on Air Force SLA guidance.

 Q: Who reviews LEAP applications?

 A: AFCLC staff members review applications to determine compliance with program guidance.
 The LEAP Selection Board consists of senior leaders who represent a cross-section of LREC specialist, policy, and force management communities.
 Board members review applicant packages and assign a score based on their assessment of the Airman's attitude, aptitude, and record of performance.